 Studies have reported recurrence rates ranging from less than 1% to around 10% after surgical excision of fibroadenomas.
 Factors associated with an increased risk of recurrence include larger tumor size, incomplete removal of the fibroadenoma, multiple fibroadenomas, and the presence of atypical features within the fibroadenoma.

-Regular patient follow-up examinations and mammograms following surgery is recommended to monitor for any signs of recurrence or new growths.
+Patients need to conduct regular follow-up examinations and mammograms following surgery.
+This will monitor for any signs of recurrence or new growths.

 Recent advances now provide patients with the option of a minimally invasive procedure.